Golden Crown Panaderia – Albuquerque, New Mexico

 All artisan breads are baked fresh daily and are out of the oven at regular intervals between 10:30AM and 2PM.
 There may be no more pleasing bouquet in the Duke City than the aroma of fresh bread baking in one of the Golden Crown’s ovens: honey whole wheat, cinnamon raisin honey whole wheat, cinnamon pecan honey whole wheat, Appaloosa bread (a dark and light swirled rye), black rye and even seven-grain bread.
 They’re all great!

-The Appaloosa bread (pictured below) is edible artwork.
+The Appaloosa bread is edible artwork.
 Swirling patterns of visually appealing dark brown pumpernickel ornament the bread like a beautiful Rorschach ink blot.
 This is a full-bodied bread, the type of which makes outstanding delicatessen style sandwiches thickly smeared with a fine mustard or with sauerkraut piled on generously.
 It’s also excellent toasted which enhances the vibrancy and flavors of the bread.

 You might think it heretical, but the Moraleses also feature a chocolate biscochito made from a strong, slightly bitter dark chocolate and sprinkled liberally with anise.
 If you like your chocolate dark, you certainly won’t care that New Mexico’s official state cookie has been altered such.
 A more recent addition to the biscochito family is a unique cappuccino biscochito.
 It’s like dunking a biscochito into strong coffee.
 Abuelitas everywhere (or at least in New Mexico) marvel at the fact that Golden Crown even bakes biscochitos from blue corn flour.

 How good are the Golden Crown’s biscochitos?
 The October, 2005 edition of Gourmet magazine indicated the Golden Crown’s handmade version of biscochitos “make a delightful holiday accompaniment to red or white wine.”
 Wine, by the way, is how biscochitos were originally served in Spain.
 With or without wine, biscochitos are an absolute treat in which New Mexicans delight.
 The Golden Crown’s biscochitos were also celebrated in the July-August edition of National Geographic Traveler magazine.
 An article entitled “five American desserts worth the trip” describes them as “fragrant, infused with anise, this flaky shortbread coated with cinnamon.”
 A more succinct way to describe them is absolutely wonderful!